vasspilka/slack-reporter/README.md

-The naming of a reporter matches the name if its 2 words or more, else its the `name` + `followup` Also you can put on object or class in the reporter and it will smart name that too!!
+The naming of a reporter matches the name if its 2 words or more, else its the `name` + `followup` Also you can put an object or class instead of a name and slack-reporter will combine the object class, or class with the followup to create the name.

 There is an `attr_accessor` for name and channel in case you want to change them for an existing reporter.

-The code is less than 50 lines so for any questions you might want to check it out!
+The code is just 50 lines long so for any questions you might want to check it out!